gilnam74/vex-sneppet/Houdini-basics.md

 Despite the Houdini data management part is not developed yet, the whole VFX pipeline structure is based on [Animation DNA](https://github.com/kiryha/AnimationDNA/wiki) ideas, so we have a concept for the project folder structure, assets structure etc.

+#### Project-pipeline relation
+At the highest level, there are two options for defining the relation between a pipeline and projects:
+- One pipeline driving all projects
+- Each project has its own pipeline version
+The first option more suitable when you have a limited amount of big and complex long-term projects (like animation feature), second fits better for a bunch of fast tasks, like commercials.
+Here we will design the first option.

+#### Pipeline deploy
+This is basically pipeline for pipeline developing.
+Where you keep source code, how you modify it and track changes, how you deliver pipeline to a production for the studio and for outsoursers.

 #### Usage
 Create a project [folder structure](https://github.com/kiryha/AnimationDNA/wiki/02-Codex-DNA#folder-structure) and place repo content in `<rootProject>/PREP/PIPELINE` to use Mother.